chef/chef-web-docs/chef_master/source/windows.rst

 ``architecture``
    **Ruby Type:** Symbol

    The architecture of the process under which a script is executed.
-If a value is not provided, the chef-client defaults to the correct value for the architecture, as determined by Ohai.
+If a value is not provided, the Chef Infra Client defaults to the correct value for the architecture, as determined by Ohai.
 An exception is raised when anything other than ``:i386`` is specified for a 32-bit process.
 Possible values: ``:i386`` (for 32-bit processes) and ``:x86_64`` (for 64-bit processes).

 ``code``
    **Ruby Type:** String | ``REQUIRED``